ectrc/snow/readme.md

 ## Contributing

 Contributions are welcome!
 Please open an issue or pull request if you would like to contribute.
 Make sure to follow the same format (2 space indents) and style!

-### Commits

-Keep commits on a per feature level e.g. do not commit 17 files at once under the name `add`, rather commit every add or change with the format below so that it is easy to track and understand any commits to the repository.#

-- **Feature** `feat: commit message here`
-- **Refactor** `refact: commit message here`
+Make sure to keep commits concise and readable e.g. do not change formating to mess up code review!